 And sure, iceberg lettuce isn’t the most exciting vegetable known to man.

 But with a touch of blue cheese and a smothering of luscious sour cream dressing, it becomes irresistible.

-I’m not a fan of greens, but I think pesto is the besto!
+Even if you’re not a fan of greens, I bet you think pesto is the besto!
 (Yep, that’s a Friends reference, right there.)

-Just like corn on the cob, BBQ baked beans is another must-have at a 4th of July feast.
+Just like corn on the cob, BBQ baked beans are a must-have summer side dish.

-Its sweet, savory, and smoky flavors, as well as its soft and starchy textures, go wonderfully well with grilled meats and barbecues.
+The sweet, savory, and smoky flavors, as well as the soft and starchy textures, go wonderfully well with grilled meats.

 Fresh watermelon is good, but grilled watermelon is unbelievable.